Anchor has most outstanding ratings out of all providers across the country

 Alongside providing top quality care, the home was commended for having its own pub for its residents, particularly the men who have a social club.

 Parts of the home are decorated with the residents in mind, whether it’s the themed corridors, such as Readers Close with its own library area and book case wallpaper as the residents enjoying this pastime, or the memory boxes containing personal artefacts so that residents, especially those with dementia, can easily recognise their room.

-This comes just one week after Anchor's Birkenhead Court in Birkenhead was rated as outstanding, also receiving outstanding ratings in three of the five categories and being praised for having its own pub, sweet shop, which is used for reminiscence sessions, cinema, library and indoor garden, all of which were created by Caretaker Paul Todd.
+This came just one week after Anchor's Birkenhead Court in Birkenhead was rated as outstanding in October, also receiving outstanding ratings in three of the five categories and being praised for having its own pub, sweet shop, which is used for reminiscence sessions, cinema, library and indoor garden, all of which were created by Caretaker Paul Todd.

 The four other Anchor homes rated outstanding are: St Anne’s in Saltash, Cornwall, Manor Court in Plymouth, Devon, West Hall in West Byfleet, Surrey and Silk Court in Bethnal Green, London.
 Their inspection reports are below.